 The being that expresses itself imposes itself, but does so precisely by appealing to me with its destitution and nudity–its hunger–without my being able to be deaf to that appeal. . . .
 The face opens the primordial discourse whose first word is obligation, which no “interiority” permits avoiding.
 It is that discourse that obliges the entering into discourse . . .
 The will is free to assume this responsibility in whatever sense it likes; it is not free to refuse this responsibility itself; it is not free to ignore the meaningful world into which the face of the Other has introduced it.
 (20)

 The absence of an anthropomorphic face does not diminish the transcendence of the encounter.
 The face exceeds the visible as the Other is irreducible and can never be properly reproduced by an image.
 The Other is invisible.
 The manifestation of the discourse is already the face.

 Form – incessantly betraying its own manifestation, congealing into a plastic form, for it is adequate to the same – alienates the exteriority of the other.
 The face is a living presence; it is expression.
 The life of expression consists in undoing the form in which the existent, exposed as a theme, is thereby dissimulated.
 The face speaks.
 The manifestation of the face is already discourse.
 (20)

-A World Picture
+A World Picture:

 Which is the appropriate image of such transcendental encounter?
-Which is the right picture for a non-human, fully self-conscious, faceless being?
+Which is the right picture for a non-human, apparently self-conscious, faceless being?
 Perhaps a pictorial representation of this new world is inadequate and only verbal images might be possible.

 But is that right?
 Images have been dealing with the invisible since the beginning; why should now be the right time to abandon them?